 I recently moved to Glasgow after 18 years in London.
 When I initially moved to London I thought it would be for 2-3 years tops, but London has a habit of sucking you in then grabbing hold of you with its Peter Pan mentality, fooling you into thinking you’re not really ageing, you’re just having a great time.
-With its insane variety of fantastic food, from the street food markets peppered all over the city, to its incredible restaurants, not to mention super cool bars, buzzing night life, walks along the Thames or over the Heath, its very hard to leave London.
+With its insane variety of fantastic food, from the street food markets peppered all over the city, to its incredible restaurants, not to mention super cool bars, buzzing night life, wonderful diversity, walks along the Thames or over the Heath, its very hard to leave London.
 Its constantly changing, constantly evolving, there is always something new to try, somewhere new to go to.
 You can never be bored there.
 So why did I leave?
 I sometimes ask myself the same question.
 It was a mixture of personal reasons, a bit of feeling like I needed to shake my life up a bit, a lot of it was down to me hating the career I had forged for myself and desperate to get out and do something I loved.
 One day I snapped at work and said, “I don’t need this shit in my life anymore…I quit!” (word of warning…have something else to go to before you quit.
 Its a lot harder to find a job when you don’t already have one!).

 And so I packed up my flat and my life, said my goodbyes over breakfasts, brunches, lunches and dinners (I had to work through my restaurant list before I left!), jumped in my car and drove 400 miles North to Glasgow, where I grew up.

 Many people have laughed at me for my decision.
 Genuinely, laughed in my face thinking I was joking.
 Horrified at the mere idea of it.
 Much like I would have done 6 months earlier.